islenny/WbTstr.Net/README.md

 With the new first-class `PageObject` support, we provide some simple but useful built-in functions such as `Go` and `Switch`.
 Also included, a validation function tied to the `this.At` property.

-Any time a `PageObject` navigation is triggered, or any time `Switch` is used, the included `At` functino will execute providing an easy hook to make sure all tests execute with the underlying browser and application in the same state, every time.
+Any time a `PageObject` navigation is triggered, or any time `Switch` is used, the included `At` function will execute providing an easy hook to make sure all tests execute with the underlying browser and application in the same state, every time.

 If you have any ideas for or comments on the new <code>PageObject</code> functionality, let us know!
-Its a new feature and we'd love some feedback.
+It's a new feature and we'd love some feedback.

 ```csharp